-The refractive index of an ionospheric layer increases with the density of free-moving electrons.
-In the most dense regions of the F layer, that density can reach a trillion electrons per cubic meter (10^{12} e/m^3) .
+of the F layer, that density can reach a trillion electrons per cubic meter $(10^{12} \text{ e/m}^3)$ .
 Even at this high level, radio waves are refracted gradually over a considerable vertical distance, usually amounting to tens of km.
 Radio waves become useful for terrestrial propagation only when they are refracted enough to bring them back to Earth.
-See Fig 21.7.
+See Fig 20.6.

 Although refraction is the primary mechanism of ionospheric propagation, it is usually more convenient to think of the process as a reflection.
 The virtual height of an ionospheric layer is the equivalent altitude of a reflection that would produce the same effect as the actual refraction.
 The virtual height of any ionospheric layer can be determined using an ionospheric sounder, or ionosonde, a sort of vertically oriented radar.
 The ionosonde sends pulses that sweep over a wide frequency range, generally from 2 MHz to 6 MHz or higher, straight up into the ionosphere.
 The frequencies of any echoes are recorded against time and then plotted as distance on an ionogram.
-Fig 21.8 depicts a simple ionogram.
+Fig 20.7 depicts a simple ionogram.